-White House, Congress struggle to complete stop-gap spending bill as October shutdown looms
+White House, Congress reach agreement on short-term spending bill to avert October shutdown

 “It’s not perfect ... perfect is $3.4 trillion," Pelosi said.
 "This is not about perfect being the enemy of the good.”

-Trump has recently signaled he would be comfortable with a bill in the area of $1.5 trillion.
+Trump has recently signaled he would be comfortable with a stimulus bill in the area of $1.5 trillion.
 Both Trump and House Democrats have said they support legislation that would send another round of stimulus checks to Americans, as well as more unemployment assistance.
+But many other parts of the package remain unresolved.

 The plight of airlines is also a growing area of concern for members of both parties.
 A provision from the Cares Act that required airlines to keep workers on payroll in exchange for aid expires Sept.
 30, and major airlines have warned of mass lay-offs.

-In a letter Friday to congressional leaders and Treasury Secretary Steven Mnuchin, the head of United Airlines and the leaders of several major airline unions urged Congress to renew negotiations on a new covid relief bill that would include an extension of the airline Payroll Support Program.
+In a letter Friday to congressional leaders and Mnuchin, the head of United Airlines and the leaders of several major airline unions urged Congress to renew negotiations on a new covid relief bill that would include an extension of the airline Payroll Support Program.
 The alternative, the letter warned, is “involuntary furloughs” of 16,000 workers.

-But while those broader talks remain bogged down, the White House and congressional leaders have turned their attention to the short-term spending bill.
-Failure to pass that bill by the end of this month would lead to a shutdown on October 1 -- just weeks before the election.

-Pelosi and Mnuchin agreed some time ago on the need for a stop-gap spending bill to keep the lights on at government agencies like the Pentagon and Department of Health and Human Services.
-Some government programs including Medicare and Social Security keep running on their own, but many federal agencies and programs require annual spending bills to be passed by Congress in order to stay open from one fiscal year to the next.

 Lori Aratani contributed to this report.